Largest Boeing 737 MAX model takes off on maiden flight

 It raises the landing gear’s height during take-off and landing, a design needed to compensate for the MAX 10’s extra length and prevent the tail scraping the runway on take-off.

-Reporting by Eric M. Johnson in SeattleAdditional reporting by Tim Hepher Editing by Leslie Adler, Aurora Ellis and Mark Potter
+Reporting by Eric M. Johnson in SeattleAdditional reporting by Tim Hepher Editing by Leslie Adler, Aurora Ellis, Mark Potter and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.